We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The company says that the tracker is suitable for people with these conditions because it measures hormone concentration levels.
+The company states that the tracker is suitable for people with these conditions because it measures hormone concentration levels.
 Once the tracker establishes a person’s baseline hormone levels, it can alert them when those levels increase or decrease.

 However, people with irregular menstrual cycles, PCOS, or endometriosis may need to track their hormone levels more frequently than people with regular menstrual cycles.